ArcticNature/docs/content/_index.md

 or committed users that have access to protocol buffer implementations.

-On top of the protocol buffer API the SnowFox JSON project (part of this repository) build a HTTP API which uses JSON to interact with the daemon.
+On top of the protocol buffer API the SnowFox JSON project (part of this repository) builds an HTTP API which uses JSON to interact with the daemon.
 This API is usefull for those who do not have access to protocol buffers or want to prototype something quickly.